surmwill/recycler_unity/README.md

 Note that if this entry gets rebound to the same data, (for our case) no action is needed and `OnRebindExistingData` can be left empty.
 The entry will already have the text and background color set up from its initial `OnBindNewData` call.
-Nothing gets reset when it gets sent to recycling, the appearance holds steady.
+Nothing gets reset when it gets sent to recycling - the appearance holds steady.

 ### The Recycler

-Similar to creating the entry, we have a base `class RecyclerScrollRect<TEntryData>` but must create an instance of this generic class to work with our data, and to be used as a component.
+Similar to creating the entry, we have a base `class RecyclerScrollRect<TEntryData, TKeyEntryData>`, but must create an instance of this generic class (working with our data and its key) to be used as a component.

 ```
-public class DemoRecycler : RecyclerScrollRect<DemoRecyclerData>
+public class DemoRecycler : RecyclerScrollRect<DemoRecyclerData, string>
 {
     // Empty, unless the user wishes to add something
 }